-Parent Reports - Creating and Managing Report Templates (pre release feature guide)
+Parent Reports - Creating and Editing Report Templates

 Parent reports, in Insight, are almost entirely customisable, to suit your needs.

-Admin users can customise Parent Reports, which may then be used by teachers, or other users, to generate reports in bulk.
+Admin users can customise Parent Report templates, which may then be used to generate pupil reports in bulk.

 This guide describes how to create a template and get Insight to automatically populate your reports with comments, assessments and other data.